 Solar cells and steel, a promising combination

-"This technology will help us face the energy crisis and the climate crisis at the same time", says in a note Dave Worsley, Professor of Materials Science and Engineering at Swansea University.
+"This technology will help us tackle the energy crisis and the climate crisis at the same time", says in a note Dave Worsley, Professor of Materials Science and Engineering at Swansea University.

 For the researchers involved in this project, the future is not made of solar technologies added at a later time, but integrated directly into buildings.
 Specifically, these printable solar cells can be integrated into the fabric of homes, shops and offices, allowing them to generate the energy they need.
 In the massive extension of new processes and construction methods there is also the possibility of reducing costs.